barcilla/Capstone_2/README.md

 Tweet Classifier_ Detecting Disasters Slide Deck.pdf: These are report slides with basic information about the project.
 If you want more detail into the thinking behind the process, please read Tweet Classifer_ Detecting Disasters Final.pdf

 Tweet Classifer_ Detecting Disasters Final.pdf: Detailed approach and analysis to this problem.

+Tweet Classifer_ Detecting Disasters Milestone1.pdf: A midpoint report before machine learning was used.
+Everything in this file is also included in Tweet Classifer_ Detecting Disasters Final.pdf file.